 Choppy editing is often confused with "jump-cuts."

 Jump-cuts are sudden transitions in a film that make the subject look like it jumped from one spot in the frame to another.
 Sometimes, these are merely abrupt "cuts" between one scene and another.

 Choppy editing, on the other hand, is like taking jump-cuts to an unpleasant extreme.
 With choppy editing, you have more than 5 jump cuts in the scene itself - making it very hectic and hard to follow up with.
 We get why people do this - they had a lot of “fillers” and “thinking spaces” in their videos and they wanted to edit them out, rightfully so.
 However, the end result is jarring and a bit chaotic.

-To avoid this mistake, all you need is to refine your skills and write out a "script" or a plan for your video.
+Videos with choppy edits are not popular.
+To avoid this, all you need is to refine your skills and write out a "script" or a plan for your video.
 A script or a plan will help decrease the "thinking spaces" tremendously and make editing your video more straightforward and less time-consuming.

 This usually happens in vlogs.
 The vlogger is walking from point A to point B, but instead of showing the viewers what he or she sees around him or her (or themselves), they'll point the camera at their feet.
 So we, as viewers, are staring at the ground.
 You can imagine why - and how - this could get boring, fast.
 Imagine you're watching your favorite vlogger having a wonderful day - but all you can see is their feet.
 They might have some cool sneakers on, but you can only look at sneakers for so long!

 Make sure your videos focus on the subject, which could be you or anything you are talking about.
 While it might be cool to get some attention at your cool sneakers once in a while, try to avoid filming your feet all the time.